How To Launch A Space Startup

 Think Local, Invest Global

-The space action isn’t confined to the U.S. Francois Chopard, the CEO of Starburst, an aerospace accelerator that offers funding to early-stage space travel companies, says the privatized nature of the new space race means funding is as likely to come from international investors as from U.S.-based venture capital.
+The space action isn’t confined to the U.S. Francois Chopard, the CEO of Starburst, an aviation and aerospace accelerator that offers funding and assistance to early-stage companies, says the privatized nature of the new space race means funding is as likely to come from international investors as from U.S.-based venture capital.
 “Lots of entrepreneurs are experienced in business, but also fascinated with space,” says Chopard.
 He’s French and splits his time between Paris and San Francisco; Starburst maintains offices in both locations, as well as in Singapore, Munich, Tel Aviv, São Paulo, Montreal, and Los Angeles.
+(Masten and Phase Four are among Starburst’s portfolio companies.)

 Similarly, while the most prominent players in commercial space may be American, space startups are a global phenomenon.
 Graham Turnock of the U.K. Space Agency announced this past December that it is helping fund four new space tech incubators, and Saudi Arabia’s public investment fund is investing approximately $1 billion in space firms Virgin Galactic, Virgin Orbit, and The Spaceship Company.
 In Japan, private space travel firm Ispace has raised approximately $90 million to send a spacecraft into the moon’s orbit by 2019.

-Note: Update: This article has been updated to clarify that Starburst works with early-stage companies across the aviation and aerospace spectrum.